drduh/YubiKey-Guide/README.md

 # Create Certify key

-The primary key to generate is the Certify key, which is used to issue Subkeys for signing (sign commits/messages), encryption (decrypt data), and authentication (SSH login).

-The Certify key should be kept offline and only accessed from a dedicated and secure environment to issue or revoke Subkeys.
+The Certify key is the primary OpenPGP key: it authorizes the signing, encryption, and authentication Subkeys.
+Keep it offline and use it only in a secure environment to create, renew, revoke, or replace Subkeys.

-Do not set an expiration date on the Certify key.

 Generate the Certify key: